cbrown5/cbrown5.github.io/_posts/2018-04-13-how-to-use-the-AIC.md

 9. You can access the AIC in R with the `AIC()` function.

+Message me on [Twitter](https://twitter.com/bluecology) if you have comments on this post.

 [1] Assuming it rains all day, which is reasonable for Vancouver.